zzyzek/sandbox/rprp/README.md

 Kim, Lee and Ahn is a little terse to read but I think they provide a much clearer view of what's going on.

-For a give figure (rectilinear polygon, potentially subdivided from the original), choose an origin point on the boundary of the figure (details of which point to choose might be important, so more on this later).
+For a given figure (rectilinear polygon, potentially subdivided from the original), choose an origin point on the boundary of the figure (details of which point to choose might be important, so more on this later).
 This origin point, $\sigma$, must be part of a rectangle, so consider all grid points on the interior of the figure which we'll call candidate points, $\rho$.

-For each candidate point, try to construct a rectangle using $\sigma$ and $\rho$ as the corner points, where the rectangle has non-zero area and lies completely inside the figure.
+For each candidate point, $\rho$, try to construct a rectangle using $\sigma$ as the origin and $\rho$ as the corner points, where the rectangle has non-zero area and lies completely inside the figure.
 Call it $R _ { \sigma \rho }$.